bestcolour/oracle-cloud-infrastructure/README.md

 8) Now wait for approximately 15 to 30 minutes for the entire automated process to finish.
 If you want to check on the status of the cloud resources go to [this section](#644---02-pterodactyl---troubleshooting-or-checking-status)

+9) Proceed to setup [a game server](#645---02-pterodactyl---usage-guide---setting-up-initial-configs) and [automated cloud backup](#646---02-pterodactyl---usage-guide---setting-up-automated-cloud-backup).

 Once done, keep the resulting `terraform.tfvars` file safe (e.g., in a secure password manager or encrypted file storage).